YeahNotSewerSide/DuinoCoin_cluster/README.md

 File cluster_server.py - is a server for your cluster, it must have folder PCMiner_2.4_resources next to it(default port is 9090)

-File Android_cluster.py - is a miner for cluster, don't forget to change server address, it doesn't need folder PCMiner_2.4_resources
+File Android_cluster.py - is a miner for cluster, don't forget to change server address and worker name right in the script.
+It doesn't need folder PCMiner_2.4_resources

 before you start program download some python libraries:

-  py-cpuinfo
+  py-cpuinfo (only Android_Miner.py)

-  colorama
+  colorama (only Android_Miner.py)

   requests

-  pypresence
+  pypresence (only Android_Miner.py)

   xxhash